StinaAxelsson/contactbook-project3/README.md

 [Back to Top](https://github.com/StinaAxelsson/contactbook-project3#contact-book-python-application)
 # Testing
+During the development of this project I hav met some problems and errors, of course.
+My biggest problem from the beginning was to understand all the logic how to pass functions in eachother with arguments and values.
+But I started small and took one small step at the time.
+Starting with the basic like start menu, exit program and a main function.
+Then I used alot of print statements to make sure that I have succeeded with the functions and also to obtain certain values.

+When I was finished with the most simplest functions I started with the more complicated functions, and one of the ones I worked hard on was the **search function**.
+Where I first needed to find the cell value based on the user's input on what they wanted to search for, and then find them in my worksheet.

+In order to then be able to print out the entire line of information from the cell-value that the user searched for I searched for help on google with no result and then I got help from my mentor during my mid session, who gave me a start in how to figure out how to proceed.
+Slack has also been very helpful with this issue I was working on for about 2-3 days until I finally figure that out.
+I like to thank Claire lemonnier_lead on slack to pointing me on the right direction for this!

 ## Validator Testing
 When I checked my code for PEP8 requirements it's showed ALL RIGHT
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/validation.png)